triggermesh/docs/docs/sources/httppoller.md

 ## Deploying an Instance of the HTTP Poller Source

-Open the Bridge creation screen and add a source of type `HTTP Source`.
+Open the Bridge creation screen and add a source of type `HTTP Poller`.

 In the Source creation form add the following information: